Soaking Up the Sun in Manchester

 Haul your own equipment to Ancarrow’s Landing and shove off from the boat ramp, or book a tour with Riverside Outfitters for the perfect flatwater paddling experience.
 There is no wrong way to enjoy a day on the James.
 Sit on the water for hours as you paddle the loop from 21st Street to Rockett’s Landing, seeing fish, birds, and turtles along the way; the sights alone are worth the trip.
 This is a must-do for all local adventurers looking to take advantage of the river city.

 Calling all climbers!
 The Manchester Climbing Wall, formerly a trestle for the Richmond & Petersburg Railroad, was built nearly 200 years ago and still stands today as one of the hottest spots for Richmond climbers.
-Positioned south of the river, between Manchester Bridge and T. Tyler Potterfield Memorial Walkway, you can find great parking on Semmes Avenue, just a short walk from the wall.
+Positioned south of the river, between Manchester Bridge and T. Tyler Potterfield Memorial Bridge, you can find great parking on Semmes Avenue, just a short walk from the wall.
 With over 40 climbing routes, anyone from beginners to rock-climbing regulars can get in on the fun.

 The Buttermilk Trail is full of steep climbs, rocky terrain, and “tight, twisty, fast descents,” making it an exciting challenge for mountain bikers in search of their next ride.
 Also great for hiking and bird watching, the Buttermilk Trail spans about 3 miles along the southern bank of the river.
 To hop on the trail in Manchester, park at the 22nd Street trailhead and get on the Buttermilk East trail that runs to Railroad Avenue.
 From there, follow Railroad Avenue east to the trail marker pointing left toward the Potterfield Bridge and Floodwall Walk.
 Your legs will be sore and your water will be emptied, but this trail is an accomplishment for anyone who decides to explore it.